-Your employees are in the best position to identify all exposure to fall hazards, so make sure they know you want them to voice all concerns when it comes to safety, especially working at elevations.
+Your employees are in the best position to identify all exposure to fall hazards, so make sure they know you want them to voice all safety concerns, especially when working at elevations.
 Workers in the yard and on marine terminals have a good perspective and insight to identify and correct specific fall hazards.

-Provide frequent technical training and educational session that teach the worker that working around unprotected edges is unacceptable.
-Ask them to pair their safety training with their own observations, such as whether a ladder is used improperly or that a guardrail needs repair.
+Provide frequent technical training and educational sessions that teach the worker that working around unprotected edges is unacceptable.
+Ask them to pair their safety training with observations, such as whether a ladder is used improperly or a guardrail needs repair.

-While it is important to include your employees in the incident prevention program, the employer is primarily responsible for safety of its workers.
-Make sure employees know how serious non-compliance can be and that injury prevention is a key part of your culture.
+While it is important to include your employees in the incident prevention program, the employer is primarily responsible for the safety of its workers.
+Ensure employees know how serious non-compliance can be and that injury prevention is a key part of your culture.

 Some workers may have taken risks at work previously and never suffered injury.
 Maybe they used a ladder improperly or worked at unprotected edges without negative consequences.
-If your culture is one that truly discourages this at-risk behavior, workers will know it’s important to their boss and the company to work safe.
+If your culture truly discourages this at-risk behavior, workers will know it’s important to their boss and the company to work safely.

 Make sure to frame your message in a positive light.
-Let them know you are glad they haven’t been injured and you don’t want them to suffer from an easily prevented work place injury.
+Let them know you are glad they haven’t been injured and don’t want them to suffer from an easily prevented workplace injury.

-Do you still need ideas for developing or improving your own fall protection plan?
+Do you still need ideas for developing or improving your fall protection plan?
 For additional guidance on fall protection at your facility, contact your AEU Loss Control manager or click here to have someone contact you.
-ALMA members can access our full resource library of fall protection materials here (login required).
+ALMA members can access our fall protection materials resource library here (login required).